 The model compositions in this blog are to help students generate ideas and to be used as a guide.
 Students are not allowed to copy the model compositions and then pass them off as their own work, especially in school.
 It is called plagiarism.

 I gazed up at the clear, starry Australian night sky.
-The moment everyone in my family was asleep, I grabbed my Canon camera, slung it around my neck , laced up my boots tightly, grabbed my walking pole and heaved into the forest for an adventure.
+The moment everyone in my family was asleep, I grabbed my Canon camera, slung it around my neck , laced up my boots tightly, grabbed my walking pole, and heaved into the forest for an adventure.
+My parents had forbidden me to wander off into the forest on my own, and certainly never at night.
+Spurred on by my desire to show my friends that I was fearless, I had allowed my parents’ warning to dissipate like a cloud in the night sky.

 I wandered through the forest, snapping pictures of fireflies and other unusual plants and nocturnal animals.
 I wanted to show these aesthetic photos to my friends and keep them as a memory.
+The beauty of the forest at night awed me, and I lost track of time.
 When I was done with my photography, I turned around to head back to camp.
 I was tired and wanted to end my little adventure.
 However, looking around, I realised that I could not see our campfire anymore.
-Little did I know that my adventure was just about to begin.
+Little did I know that my real adventure was just about to begin.

 I fumbled in my pocket for my compass.
 However, all I felt was nothing.
 I started to panic, realising that without my compass, I could not get back.
 The more thoughts that swirled in my mind, the more scared I got.
-I started to recall all the horror stories of people hiking alone.
-I clenched the pole tightly and walked in the direction I thought was camp.
+I started to recall all the horror stories of people hiking alone, devoured by hungry animals.
+I could feel my heart beating like a runaway train against my chest.
+Calming myself down, I clenched the pole tightly and walked in the direction I thought was camp.

 “Hisss…”